web3examples/THUASMinorBlockchain/README.md

 Minor Blockchain on the hague university of applied sciences 20192020 Block B - IT: Programming Dapps

-This is the guiding materials.
+This is the guiding material.

 - [Day 0 Thu: 10-10-2019](#day-0-thu-10-10-2019)
 - [Day 1 Mon: 18-11-2019](#day-1-mon-18-11-2019)